-What is Wrong with My Android Phone Signal?
+What is wrong with my Android cell signal?

 A cell phone communicates with nearby cell towers by sending signals to your device.
-Anything that interferes with that transmission can cause the signal to be disrupted.
-Whether you are in your home, office, car, or other locations, several factors may contribute to why you are experiencing a weak signal:
+Anything that interferes with that transmission can cause cell signal disruptions, causing the need for a signal booster for Android.
+Whether you are in your home, office, car, or somewhere else, several factors may contribute to a weak signal:

 - Your location.
 You may encounter problems with your cell phone signal if you are in a remote location far away from a cell tower.
 So, it makes sense that the closer you are to a tower, the easier it is for your phone to communicate with it.
 There are resources available to help you find the closest cell tower in your area.